 Frauds are often carried out by a team using high pressure sales techniques, often backed up with glossy sales brochures or websites.
 Sophisticated frauds can fool even the most experienced of individuals.
 Often, they start slowly on a small scale, building gently up to much more significant investments once the fraudster has gained someone’s confidence.
 At that stage individuals can part with significant sums of money, never to hear from the fraudster again.

-The team at Francis Wilks & Jones is highly experienced in dealing with frauds on behalf of private clients.
+Francis Wilks & Jones are highly experienced in dealing with frauds on behalf of private clients.